c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 Refer to the BNO080_085-Datasheet.pdf (page 50) for Maximum sensor report rates by report type.
 Some sensor reports can be updated at 400 to 400 Hz on SPI (untested).
 If your code request faster than the report feature frequency specified, repeated values will be returned.

-Before getting sensor results the reports must be enabled:

     bno.enable_feature(BNO_REPORT_ACCELEROMETER, 40)  # enable accelerometer reports at 40 Hertz